 IT Services news

-A phishing attempt is circulating with the subject line "RE: ITSUPPORT".
-The message says that your email will be blocked and you are advised to verify your email account by clicking on a fraudulent website.
+A phishing attempt is circulating with the subject line "Subject: Dear mcgill.ca Email User".
+The message says that we are updating our email database due to upcoming firewall upgrade and that you need to revalidate your email account to avoid it being deleted.
 A sample of the email is shown below.
 Please DO NOT click on the link.
 Delete this email immediately!
 It does NOT come from a McGill source.
 It is a fraudulent attempt to gain access to your personal information.
 McGill never solicits any such information by email.